Youth Crew Program Mission

 Open to youth age 14-18

-Crew members will be out working and camping on public lands Monday-Friday and will return home for the weekends.
-While in the field, they will be responsible for cooking, working, and living in an intentional community.
+2024’s program will operate in a day crew model.
+Crew members will be working Monday-Thursday, 7 AM – 5:30PM.
+Crew members will need reliable transportation to and from the Yuba Expeditions Adventure Center in Quincy each day.
+Transportation from Yuba Expeditions to the project sites will be provided.
 Throughout the program, crew members will work on different projects on the Plumas, Lassen and Tahoe National Forests, fostering a connection with public lands in their backyard.

-New this year, we will be providing an enhanced educational side of the program meant to connect the youth with the world around them through lessons on resource conservation, local employment opportunities, and more.
+SBTS will continue to develop an enhanced educational side of the program meant to connect the youth with the world around them through lessons on resource conservation, local employment opportunities, wilderness principles, and more.

 The Details

-- All rig up and de-rig is at SBTS HQ in Quincy, CA.
+• All rig up and de-rig is at SBTS HQ (Yuba Expeditions) in Quincy, CA.

-- Gear!
-We don’t want gear to be a barrier to the program and SBTS provides all group gear, kitchen supplies, tools and Personal Protective Equipment (hard hat, gloves, etc).
-SBTS has a small gear cache of sleeping bags and backpacks for crew members to borrow for the season.
+• Gear!
+We don’t want gear to be a barrier to the program and SBTS provides all group gear, tools, and Personal Protective Equipment (hard hat, gloves, etc.).

 Daily Schedule